-This seems like a good time and a good place to start a conversation about community journalism
+This seems like a good time to start a conversation about community journalism

 For all the talk of education, modern societies neglect to examine by far the most influential means by which our populations are educated.
 The news is the single most significant force setting the tone of public life and shaping our impressions of the community beyond our walls.
 It is the prime creator of political and social reality.
 Modern societies are still at the dawn of understanding what kind of news we need in order to flourish.

 Along with some observations on the future of journalism in Canada